glassechidna/lastkeypair/docs/access-policy.md

 ## Usage

 The Javascript environment is provided by [Duktape](http://duktape.org/).
-LKP will execute a `validate()` function with a `context` object and expect a boolean response - `true` if the request is accepted, `false` if it should be denied.
+LKP will execute a `validate()` function with a `context` object and expect an object response.

-Here we will use Typescript notation to describe the context object and functions available to you in the JS environment.
+Here we will use Typescript notation to describe the context object, response object and functions available to you in the JS environment.

 ```typescript
 interface LkpContext {